• Free shipping on all orders

 xray of a dog with pneumonia

 A foreign object obstructing your dog’s respiratory tract is another possible cause of dyspnea.
-This could be a bone, a piece of material, a rock, a stone, a wrapper—basically, anything they shouldn’t eat that gets accidentally inhaled and stuck in their airway.
+This could be a bone, a piece of material, blade of grass, a rock, a stone, a wrapper—basically, anything they shouldn’t eat that gets accidentally inhaled and stuck at the back of the throat, in the nostrils, or elsewhere in their airway.

 3. Tumors

-In some cases, tumors can affect your dog’s nose, trachea, or lungs, resulting in signs like coughing, wheezing, labored and/or noisy breathing, and nasal discharge depending on where the tumor is located.
+In some cases, tumors can affect your dog’s nose, trachea or windpipe, lungs, or heart, resulting in signs like coughing, wheezing, labored and/or noisy breathing, and nasal discharge depending on where the tumor is located.

 4. Congestive Heart Failure

-Congestive heart failure in dogs is most often caused by dilated cardiomyopathy or mitral valve insufficiency (a leaking mitral valve).
-The condition occurs when a dog’s heart can’t pump blood properly and it can occur on either the left or the right side of the heart.
-Common signs of congestive heart failure are breathing difficulties and coughing.
+Congestive heart failure in dogs is most often caused by heart disease, the two most common conditions being dilated cardiomyopathy and mitral valve insufficiency (a leaking mitral valve), the latter being the leading cause in 80% of cases.1 The condition occurs when a dog’s heart can’t pump blood properly and it can occur on either the left or the right side of the heart.
+Common signs of congestive heart failure are breathing difficulties, reduced activity, exercise intolerance, and coughing.
+In some cases, fluid can also build up in the abdomen, causing a distended looking belly, and may cause arrhythmias.

 5. Chest Trauma

-Chest trauma can involve and be caused by injuries to the ribs, chest or windpipe, lung disease, and foreign bodies.
-Trauma to the chest can result in a buildup of air between the chest wall and the lungs, which becomes trapped.
+Chest trauma can involve and be caused by various injuries to the bones, such as the ribs, soft tissues like the windpipe, the chest muscle wall, or diaphragm.
+Sometimes foreign bodies may penetrate the chest or neck area, damaging the respiratory tract, such as getting impaled on a stick or a fence.
+Trauma to the chest can also result in a buildup of air between the chest wall and the lungs, which becomes trapped.
 This in turn can prevent the lungs from properly inflating.
+Trauma can also cause lung contusions, diaphragmatic hernia, or other issues, some of which may need urgent surgical procedures.

 6. Respiratory Infections